PEM-Humboldt/biomodelos-sdm/README.md

 ## Acknowledgment

-*This development is supported by National Geographic Society Grant #NGS-86896T-21 "Developing an integrated species distribution modelling system to identify complementary conservation areas in Colombia".
+*This development is supported by National Geographic Society Grant #NGS-86896T-21, project "Developing an integrated species distribution modelling system to identify complementary conservation areas in Colombia".
 [Project information](https://explorer-directory.nationalgeographic.org/elkin-a-noguera-urbano)**
 * Initial phases of the project were supported by Natural map.

 ## License